Afghanistan: Taliban says leader makes first public appearance | DW | 31.10.2021

 He is the ultimate authority in all political, religious and military affairs within the militant group.

-Akhundzada remains a reclusive figure even after the Taliban seized power in Afghanistan.
+Akhundzada has remained a reclusive figure even after the Taliban seized power in Afghanistan.

 Within the Taliban, he is seen as more of a spiritual figurehead than a military commander.